 Takeaway Thoughts

-I like the NOBULL Trainer+ and the NOBULL Trainer and think they’re good cross-training shoes in certain contexts.
-The Trainer+ delivers a more comfortable ride, while the NOBULL Trainer delivers a lower-to-the-ground stable feeling.
+I like the NOBULL Impact and NOBULL Outwork and think they’re good cross-training shoes in certain contexts.
+The Impact delivers a more comfortable ride, while the NOBULL Outwork delivers a lower-to-the-ground stable feeling.

-If you’re wanting a shoe for general CrossFit and lifting, then I don’t think you can go wrong with either of these shoes.
+If you want a shoe for general CrossFit and lifting, then I don’t think you can go wrong with either of these shoes.

-If you have additional questions on the NOBULL Trainer+ versus the NOBULL Trainer, drop a comment below or reach out to me personally via Instagram (@jake_boly).
+If you have additional questions on this comparison, drop a comment below or reach out to me personally via Instagram (@jake_boly).

 Hi, thanks for the very important information regarding the shoes, I wanted to ask if it is recommended to take half a size larger for the NOBUL+ if I change to custom insoles?